 When visiting Hong Kong during the National Day Golden Week holidays, choose less busy boundary control points to cross the border with ease.
 Click here to check the passenger traffic at each control point, or download the Hong Kong Immigration Department app to check the estimated queuing situation at each land boundary control point.

-A boat tour is arguably the best way to see Tai O’s stilt houses and canals As you wander around the town, you’ll find vendors selling tickets for boat rides through the waterways.
-If you're lucky, you may even catch a glimpse of the rare Chinese white dolphin on the boat tour.
+A boat tour is arguably the best way to see Tai O’s stilt houses and canals.
+As you wander around the town, you’ll find vendors selling tickets for boat rides through the waterways.

 Tai O celebrates Mid-Autumn in style!
 In the seaside fishing village, colourful local handcrafted and painted lanterns are hung during the 20-day festival in autumn.
 Both the Sun Ki Bridge and Tai Chung bridge make excellent photo locations.